yowainwright/pastoralist/README.md

 ### Pastoralist Object Anatomy

-When **Pastoralist** is run in a respository with override or resolution dependencies, it will output a shape like below.
+When **Pastoralist** is run in a repository with override or resolution dependencies, it will output a shape like below.

 ```js
 // package.json